Chapter 6 – The Elves’ Evacuation

 A memory rose unbidden into Parun’s mind.
 While wrapped in Mom’s warmth and love, she used to tell this story.

 Long ago, when “countries” did not yet exist, in the age of elves warring with demons, the demons tried to destroy the Sacred Forest where the elves’ god lived.
-Many elves were killed, and their warriors scattered.
+Many elves were killed, and their warriors lost in battle.
 The God of Green, the elves’ creator, prayed to the supreme God of the Sun.

 In answer to the God of Green’s prayers, the God of the Sun sent emissaries into the world.
 These emissaries, on divine flying ships and steel ground dragons, using sorcery that called down thunder and burned the land, incinerated the demons.
 With their main forces demolished, the demons withdrew from the Sacred Forest.